MySuper Heatmap Frequently Asked Questions

 Yes.
-The Heatmap provides metrics covering MySuper product returns for both three years and five years.
+The Heatmap provides metrics covering MySuper product returns for three years, five years and six years.
 These metrics include net returns, net investment returns and net investment returns relative to two benchmark portfolios.
-MySuper products have only been available for around five years.
+MySuper products have only been available for around six years.
 Performance over longer periods (which is important when assessing superannuation outcomes) will be included as data for these longer periods becomes available.

 8. What does APRA mean by sustainability?
 Why does it matter?

 9. What is APRA doing about MySuper products that the Heatmap shows as underperforming?

 APRA is integrating the Heatmap into its implementation of the revised Supervision Risk and Intensity model.
-This ensures that the insights provided in the Heatmap lead to a level of supervisory intensity and oversight that appropriately reflects the quality of the outcomes being delivered by each trustee and that trustees with continued areas of underperformance are subject to more intense supervisory action.
+This ensures that the insights provided in the Heatmap inform the determination of the level of supervisory intensity and oversight that appropriately reflects the quality of the outcomes being delivered by each trustee and that trustees with continued areas of underperformance are subject to more intense supervisory action.

 10. How often will APRA publish the Heatmap?

 APRA intends to publish the Heatmap on an annual basis with additional updates to be undertaken as deemed necessary.

 11. What is the “as at” date of the Heatmap?